 I started Ciao Bambino in 2004 to help take the fear out of traveling to Europe with young children.
-It’s not easy, but thoughtful planning will help ensure the gain outweighs any pain.
-Despite the hardship of flights, time changes, and inevitable travel snafus, the vast majority of brave families who embark on a trip to Europe with a toddler would do it again in a heartbeat.
+It’s not easy, but thoughtful planning will help ensure that the gain outweighs any pain.
+Despite the hardships of flights, time changes and inevitable travel snafus, the vast majority of brave families who embark on a trip to Europe with a toddler would do it again in a heartbeat.

 What’s the secret to success?

-You’ll be traveling 7-12 hours on airplanes (excluding connections).
-This is an eternity with kids.
-Don’t bother going unless you can spend 10-14 days on the ground.
-Time change adjustments are tough for everyone.
-Know that the first few days may be spent doing just that … adjusting.
+You’ll be traveling 7 to 12 hours on airplanes (excluding connections).
+This is an eternity with toddlers.
+Don’t bother going unless you can spend 10 to 14 days on the ground.
+Time change adjustments are tough for everyone; know that the first few days may be spent doing just that … adjusting.
 Create a schedule with plenty of time to enjoy your destination once everyone has settled into the new place and routine.

-Type-A travelers like nothing better than seeing as much as possible in a short period of time.
-That works well for adult-only trips.
+Type A travelers like nothing better than seeing as much as possible in a short period of time, but that only works well for adult trips.
 Keep the itinerary simple with as few accommodation changes as possible.
 One of the challenges of traveling with young kids is that they need so much stuff — don’t exacerbate the issue by having to repack and move all time.

 This may seem painfully obvious, but do the research required to know that where you are staying is in fact toddler-friendly.
 Important things to consider include: